-There is not extensive research on the population numbers or demography for Diuca diuca.
+There is not extensive research on the population numbers or demography for Common Diuca-finch.
 Generation length is estimated to be 3.8 years, but there is not strong supportive evidence for this (BirdLife International 2015).
-Parker et al. (1996) describes the Common Diuca-Finch as "common" compared to other Neotropical birds with a center of abundance in the lower subtropical zone.
-They are also described as "relatively abundant” with no evidence of decline or considerable threats (BirdLife International 2015).
+Parker et al. (1996) describe Common Diuca-Finch as "common" compared to other Neotropical birds with a center of abundance in the lower subtropical zone.
+They are also described as "relatively abundant", and there is no evidence of decline or substantial threats (BirdLife International 2015).
 Known parasites on nestlings include the subcutaneous larvae of a Philornis sp.
-(Diptera, Muscidae), which specialize on birds (Mezquida 2003).
-They are also known to be parasitized by the mite Harpyrhynchoides zumpti (Bochkov and Galloway 2001).
-As high as 61% of Diuca diuca nests have been found to be parasitized by the Shiny Cowbird (Molothrus bonariensis) (Johnson and Goodall 1967, cited in King 1973).
+(Diptera, Muscidae), which specializes on birds (Mezquida 2003).
+It also is parasitized by the mite Harpyrhynchoides zumpti (Bochkov and Galloway 2001).